Farm Stands and The God of Mischief

 DSCN0297Producing wines from dolcetto, nebbiolo and sangiovese outside of Italy is always a gamble; one needs the right type of conditions and vineyard savvy in order to grow these types of grapes and actually make these wines for business purposes.
 It’s one thing to make a barrel or so of nebbiolo for friends and family, but it’s another thing entirely to sell this as one of your winery brands.
 In New Mexico.

-And guess what?
-The wines, in my most humble and lip-stained opinion, were great.
-Not just decent, palatable, or fun.
-But really solid, serious wines that belong on a table alongside your gourmet meal.
 The sangiovese had appropriately dusty and fine-grained texture with bright, sour-cherry fruit.
 The dolcetto was a smack of dark berry and touch of black fig while still remaining medium-bodied and dry.
-And their nebbiolo, surely the biggest test of them all, had fantastic, layered aromatics (as it should) and tasted maybe not like the wines of Piedmonte (as it shouldn’t), but still true to what this grape is — complex and lingering.
+And their nebbiolo, surely the biggest test of them all, had fantastic, layered aromatics (as it should) and tasted maybe not quite like the wines of Piedmont (as it shouldn’t), but was still true to what this grape is — complex and lingering.

 Kudos to this small, family winery in between Taos and Santa Fe.
 They’re proving that you can make stellar wine in lesser-known wine areas of the world, and I hope the surrounding populations embrace and appreciate this effort.
 As I tasted and chatted with the rest of the family, a local band played outside on the patio sending sweet sounds into the warm air.
 May that music — and their home-made chocolate — remain the only sweet thing produced at Vivác Winery.